 Gently pull out the remaining arils from the peels and core of the pomegranate.

-And finally, pull out any bits of the skin that may have gotten into the bowl of arils.
+And finally, remove any bits of the skin that may have gotten into the bowl of arils.
+And that's it!
+Your arils are ready to eat or use in a recipe as is, or see below for juicing methods.

 How to make pomegranate juice

-Note: There are some sellers on Amazon selling juicers that advertise pomegranate juicing, but I find that the easiest (and cheapest!) way is just to use one of the two methods below.
+Note: There are some sellers on Amazon selling juicers that advertise pomegranate juicing, but I find that the easiest (and cheapest!) way is just to use one of the two methods described here.

-The main thing to know when juicing a pomegranate is that you'll probably want to strain the seeds from the final juice so that it's as smooth as possible.
+The other important thing to know when juicing a pomegranate is that you'll probably want to strain the juiced liquid with a fine mesh strainer as a final step so that it's as smooth as possible.

-For this method, all you'll need is a tall jar (I like quart-sized Mason jars with wide mouths), a mashing device, and a straining bag like a nut milk bag.
-I used the hard plunger that came with my Vitamix blender to mash the arils, but you can also use a potato masher.
+For this method, all you'll need is a couple tall jars (I like quart-sized Mason jars with wide mouths), a mashing device like a potato masher, and a fine mesh strainer.

-Simply place all of the fresh pomegranate arils in your jar and mash until you've released as much of their juices as possible.
-Then, line a second smaller jar with the straining bag and pour the mashed arils into the bag and squeeze to strain out all of the seeds.
+Simply place all of the fresh pomegranate arils in one jar and mash until you've released as much of their juices as possible.
+Then, place your strainer over a second jar and pour the mashed arils through the strainer to catch all of the seed remnants.

 To juice your pomegranate using a blender, place the arils in your blender and start the blender at low speed for just a second or two.
 Use a plunger or spatula to push the remaining arils down as you go, and turn the blender on at low speed a few more times for 1-2 seconds until you feel like most of the arils have released their juice.

-Pro tip: If you have a professional grade blender such as a Vitamix and prefer to retain the fiber from the pomegranate seeds, you can go ahead and run at high speed to blend everything smoothly.
+Pro tip: If you have a professional grade blender such as a Vitamix and prefer to retain the fiber from the pomegranate seeds, you can go ahead and run at high speed to blend everything until smooth.
 Just make sure to use the plunger as needed, to push down the arils in between blending as above.
-Additionally straining with a nut milk bag is optional, depending on how smooth you prefer your pomegranate juice.

 🔪 Equipment